Transition To Year 7

-During the Spring Term our transition team will be making several visits to each primary school where they will meet with pupils.
+During the Autumn Term our transition team will be making several visits to each primary school where they will meet with pupils.
 They will liaise with staff to gather up-to-date information and build strong relationships with pupils.
 They will be invited to attend a transition day in October where they will experience some of the activities on offer at PHS.

-Years 5 & 6 will experience a taste of school life at PHS by joining us for transition, enabling them to familiarise themselves with the school and take an active part in a number of subjects.
-The week will consist of Maths and English activities and taster sessions in Technology, Modern Foreign Languages and PE.
-The week will culminate in a Mini Olympics led by current PHS pupils.
+Year 5 will experience a taste of school life at PHS by joining us for transition, enabling them to familiarise themselves with the school and take an active part in a number of subjects.
+The week will consist of Science, Expressive Arts, Humanities, ICT and Tecnology.

-There will be an opportunity at the end of the week for parents/carers to visit the school and view the work pupils have completed throughout the week and also address any worries or concerns they may have.
+There will be an opportunity for parents/carers to visit the school and discuss any remaining issues or concerns.